miickel/ultimate-machine-web/src/pages/articles/hello-world.md

 This year I'm running every day.
 The goal is to run 5km (3.11 miles) daily on average.
 It's a great way for me to build grit and mental resilience, which will help in my other endeavors.
 Since January 1st, I've run 317 km (~6 km daily average).
 My shoes have traveled through 2 storms and Sweden's rainy winter, and are already due for a change.

-Subscribe to my newsletter and this blog (RSS), and [follow me on Twitter](https://twitter.com/miickel) if you want to see me mix the same level of grit with a furious shipping cadence to building great products and services.
+Subscribe to my <a href="/newsletter">newsletter</a> below, and [follow me on Twitter](https://twitter.com/miickel) if you want to see me mix the same level of grit with a furious shipping cadence to building great products and services.